Randall Emmett’s Ex-Wife Ambyr Childers Weighs In After 50 Cent Slams Lala Kent As A ‘Drunk’

 Following the post, Childers, who has feuded publicly with Kent on a number of occasions in the past, shared a comment of her own in the comments section of 50 Cent’s message.

 “Oh boy…here we go again!”
-Childers replied, via a screenshot shared by Comments by Bravo.
+Childers replied, via a screenshot shared by Comments by Bravo on Instagram.
 “I need a glass of wine for this one.”

 According to a report from Yahoo!, 50 Cent also shared an article about Kent admitting to being drunk for four days straight at Disneyland and that she must be some “drunk h**” who doesn’t remember things.